psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 When you run the hass command for the first time, it will download, install and cache the necessary libraries/dependencies.
 This procedure may take anywhere between 5 to 10 minutes.
 During that time, you may get “site cannot be reached” error when accessing the web interface.
 This will only happen for the first time, and subsequent restarts will be much faster.

 You can now reach your installation on your Raspberry Pi over the web interface on `http://ipaddress:8123`.

-Hop on in and configure user and set your timezone and location.
+Hop on in and configure a user, set your timezone, location and metrics.
+It will also be possible to set up integrations discovered on the network.

 Further more, you are able to set up integrations from the web service, but that did not work out, at least for me when I tried to install Z-Wave, it just hangs on `2020-01-29 16:50:52 INFO (SyncWorker_2) [homeassistant.util.package] Attempting install of homeassistant-pyozw==0.1.7` ..